BlockchainCommons/crypto-commons/Docs/sskr-developers.md

 So, while we're leading the way in using multisig to better protect our digital wealth, we're also interested in improving the interoperability of resilient, single-signature addresses, and that primarily means improving the interoperability of Shamir's Secret Sharing.

-## What are Two-Level Shards?
+## What are Two-Level Shares?

-Using SSKR, you can implement Shamir's Secret Sharing as normal, using a group of shards with a threshold for reconstruction.
-However, you can also implement a two-level hierarchy with multiple groups, each of which contain some shards.
-You can then specify a threshold for both groups and shards.
+Using SSKR, you can implement Shamir's Secret Sharing as normal, using a group of sahres with a threshold for reconstruction.
+However, you can also implement a two-level hierarchy with multiple groups, each of which contain some shares.
+You can then specify a threshold for both groups and shares.

 For example, you could create shares for 2 groups: the first group might require 2 of 3 shares and the second group might require 3 of 5 shares.
 With a group threshold of 2, individual thresholds from both groups must be met.

 ## What are ByteWords?

-SSKR shards can be output as [Bytewords](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-012-bytewords.md), which is a specification for outputting encoded binary data as English words.
-We purposefully differentiated it from the BIP-39 mnemonics to avoid confusion: we wanted to make it obvious that the shards were SSKR, as evidenced by the ByteWords encoding, as opposed to SLIP-39, which would use BIP-39 encoding.
+SSKR shares can be output as [Bytewords](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-012-bytewords.md), which is a specification for outputting encoded binary data as English words.
+We purposefully differentiated it from the BIP-39 mnemonics to avoid confusion: we wanted to make it obvious that the shares were SSKR, as evidenced by the ByteWords encoding, as opposed to SLIP-39, which would use BIP-39 encoding.

 ByteWords also has several advantages.
 It's as efficient as hex, the words are all a uniform four letters, there are no homophones, and the first and last characters of each word differ from other words.
 Words were also specifically chosen to either be concrete or else to have valence.
 All around, the goal was to make ByteWords very easy to distinguish.